Smallinger/JBankNMerchant/README.md

  * Automatic repair with the option of using only your own gold or start repaired by the guild bank.
 If that is not enough, the rest will be repaired with your gold

  * Automatically deposit your reagents in the Reagents tab on your bank.
 Here you can additionally set an IsKeyDown () menas, as soon as you hold "Shift, Ctrl or Alt" and open your bank, no items are deposited.

+There is also the possibility to let you spend everything in the chat.
+To open the setting, simply type "/ mnb" in the chat or press "ESC -> Interface -> AddOns -> Merchant & Bank Tools".

 # German Translation
 ## Was ist Merchant & Bank Tools ?